peoii/SimpliGames/README.md

 ### _Roadmap_
 * Edit owned expansions in browser
-* Round out look and feel of overall app
+* Round out look and feel of overall app - *In Progress*

 ### _Possible Future Inclusions_
 * Search